Frequently Asked Questions

 A child who feels sick rear facing is just as likely to suffer car sickness in a forward facing seat.
 In a forward facing seat it may actually be worse, because the child has a more restricted view out of the window.

-All car seats sold in Europe have to pass the Standard ECE R44/04 test.
+All car seats sold and used in Europe have to have passed the ECE R44/04 or R129 crash tests.
 This test is carried out by placing a 9kg dummy in a car seat, in a crash test vehicle.
-A bar is placed 55cm in front of the dummy and the car is crashed at 50kph.
+A bar is placed 50cm in front of the dummy (55cm for R44) and the car is crashed at 50kph.
 If the dummy's head does not hit the bar, the seat passes the test.
 But that test doesn't look at the loads on the child’s neck.

-In Sweden they use an additional test called the Plus Test.
-It is carried out by the VTI (National Road and Transport Research Institute) and uses the newer Q-dummy that does measure the loads on the neck.
+In Sweden they use an additional test called the Swedish Plus Test.
+It is carried out by the VTI (National Road and Transport Research Institute) and it is the only car seat crash test that takes neck loads into account.
 Those loads are measured in Newton and need to be below 1300 for the child to avoid injury.
 This picture shows the results of forward facing seats in blue, and rear facing ones in pink.
 All forward facing seats tested, measured neck loads of between 1500 and 4500!
 Whereas all rear facing seats showed neck loads of below 1000.
 So the reason that they think it is ok to put a 9kg baby in a forward facing seat in the UK and many other countries, is simply that the tests that those seats pass do not show how dangerous they really are.

 What is ISOfix?